ArsenijsDanilko/Adsorbase/README.md

     launch()
     ```

 1. Open your browser and navigate to the link provided in the output (usually <http://127.0.0.1:8050/>).
 That's it!.
+2. Once opened, you're greeted with an interactive graph populated with adsorbent materials.
+When hovering over the points, you'll see the name of the adsorbent together with the type and the data from two axes.
-1. You can choose the axes of the graph using the dropdowns at the top of the page, and adjust which data appears when hovering your cursor over a data point.
+3. You can choose the axes of the graph using the dropdowns at the top of the page, and adjust which data appears when hovering your cursor over a data point.
 The data can be filtered according to the conditions in which the adsorbent's characteristics were measured, and you can zoom in or out by simmply click-and-dragging the plot.
+4. All the points that are displayed on the graph are also present in the table at the end of the page.
+The total amount of points is shown right below the graph.
+The data from the table can be exported with a simple click of a button.

 ---